conradtchan/starfit/README.md

 ```

 # Contributing to StarFit
 Contributions to the StarFit code are welcome.
-The `master` branch is protected and cannot be committed to directly.
+The `main` branch is protected and cannot be committed to directly.
 Instead, please create a Pull Request with your proposed contributions.
 To make a new branch and set to track `origin`
 ```shell
 git checkout -b <new_branch>
 git push --set-upstream origin <new_branch>